dimtpap/obs-pipewire-audio-capture/README.md

 ```
 ## Extra

-*This plugin is currently in the process of being worked on to merge into the official OBS Studio package.
+*This plugin is currently in the process of being worked on to merge into upstream OBS Studio.
 See at https://github.com/obsproject/obs-studio/pull/6207*